List of The Texas Chainsaw Massacre (franchise) characters: Nubbins Sawyer (The Hitchhiker)

 The film later identifies Nubbins as one of the brothers of the main villain of the film, Leatherface (Gunnar Hansen) and of Drayton Sawyer (Jim Siedow), as well as one of the family members of a mentally unstable and murderous family of cannibals.
 It is also revealed that he was the one responsible for the grave robbings and places the corpses all over the graveyards and took photos mentioned at the beginning of the film.
 Together, they torment Sally Hardesty (Marilyn Burns), Franklin's sister whom Drayton had captured.
 Eventually deciding to kill Sally, Nubbins, Drayton and Leatherface are at first content to allow their highly regarded Grandpa (John Dugan) to do so, but when Grandpa proves unable to kill Sally with a hammer, Nubbins and his brothers become impatient and over-eager in trying to help him, Nubbins forgets to keep a hold on Sally, allowing her break free of their grasp and jump out a nearby window; as Sally flees, Nubbins and Leatherface give chase to her, with the Hitchhiker catching up to her on a road.
 While slashing Sally with a knife, an 18-wheeler fast approaches him.
 Not noticing this, he continues to try to kill Sally.
 He soon hears the honking of the truck but is too late to get out of the way as he watches in horror as the truck runs him over, killing him.
 Deleted scenes shows Nubbins' corpse lying in the road, his dislodged jaw spewing blood.

 After the events of the film, Nubbins' remains were gathered and turned into a mummified puppet, seen in The Texas Chainsaw Massacre 2.
 The corpse is treated as if he is still alive, and is most often seen with his twin brother, Chop Top.
 Nubbins' pouch contains a grenade, which Drayton uses to blow up the family's lair after Lieutenant Lefty Enright infiltrates their home.

 In the Jason vs. Leatherface Topps Comics' miniseries, the Hitchhiker (bearing only a minor resemblance to his film counterpart) appears as a main character.
-Encountering Jason Voorhees (the main villain of the Friday the 13th franchise) in the woods near the Sawyer house, the Hitchhiker, after seeing Jason non-lethally disarm Leatherface after a brief skirmish and decapitate a man he and Leatherface were chasing, befriends him and takes him home, where Jason is inducted as an unofficial member of the family by Drayton.
+Encountering Jason Voorhees (the main villain of the Friday the 13th franchise) in the woods near the Slaughter house, the Hitchhiker, after seeing Jason non-lethally disarm Leatherface after a brief skirmish and decapitate a man he and Leatherface were chasing, befriends him and takes him home, where Jason is inducted as an unofficial member of the family by Drayton.
 After a fight happens between Jason and the family, the Hitchhiker "kills" Jason by bashing him in the head with a hammer.